How Many Ounces Are In 750 ml

 3 cups is equal to 72 ounces.

-How many ounces in a half gallon of water?
+How many tablespoons in a 750 ml?

 Facebook